Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 ####Armor Slicing
 - No longer increase armor stats or decrease encumberance values.
 - Now turns vulnerability into a special resist, matching either the best or worst existing resist value on the item.

+####Color Palettes
+- Almost all wearable items use the same palette (excluding weapons, backpacks, and some items that SOE made using inconsistent palette choices).
+- Added a variety of non-drab color options.
+- Portions of items that used to only have two white color options now also have the other colors as well.

 ####Files
 These are the files that were added or updated in this patch.